-Working on your SEO won’t show immediate results.
-After a few months, however, you will begin to see significant gains to your search engine ranking and web traffic.
+Creating an SEO roadmap strategy won’t show immediate results.
+After a few months, however, you will begin to reach your SEO goals.

 To best optimize for organic search, you need to dig deep into your analytics and the results from SEO auditing to determine where to focus your efforts.

-You should look into your Google Analytics to get a picture of how your site is currently performing overall for organic traffic.
+You should look into your Google Analytics and Google Search Console (GSC) to get a picture of how your site is currently performing overall for organic traffic.

-Google Analytics will help you determine how much search engine traffic is arriving at your website and specific webpages.
-You can see how many users land on specific pages end up clicking on a link, and how many leave without taking any action.
+Analytics and GSC will help you determine how much search engine traffic is arriving at your website and specific webpages.
+You can see the number of users who land on specific pages and end up clicking on a link.
+You can also see how many leave without taking any action.
 You can also track a typical user’s flow throughout the pages of your website towards a conversion point.

 One of the keys to any successful SEO strategy is in choosing the right keywords to focus on.
 While you will be using words in your copy that are related to your products and services, you need to research which keywords and long-tail keywords present a strong ranking opportunity.

-By focusing your initial SEO strategy on these “quick-win” keywords, you can boost your domain authority and begin ranking more on highly competitive keywords.
-This approach pivots around a content marketing strategy where you write blogs and webpages that incorporate high-value long-tail keywords as well as related keywords.
+By focusing your initial SEO strategy on these “quick-win” keywords, you can boost your domain authority and begin ranking more on higher-competition keywords.

 To rank higher on search faster, you need to earn links to your site.
-Once you have more authority online people will link to your site naturally.
-When you are just starting out though, you will need to use an SEO-driven PR strategy to acquire those links.
+Once you have more authority online, people will link to your site naturally.
+When you are just starting out though, you will need to use an SEO-driven PR strategy to drive link building.